hayatbiralem/tailsharing/README.md

 You can [open an issue](https://github.com/hayatbiralem/tailsharing/issues) to give feedback.

+## Contact

+If you have product ideas that you think will be useful, you can share them with us at [admin@brain.work](mailto:admin@brain.work).
+We will be happy if we can contribute.

 ## Attributions

 We would like to **thank** those who contributed to the release of this product.